Tessil/tessil.github.io/_posts/2016-08-29-hopscotch-hashing.md

 ### The bucket array

-The bucket array is a vector of hopscotch_bucket, std::vector\<hopscotch_bucket\>.
-Each hopscotch_bucket contains two members, an std::aligned_storage to store the key-value pair and an integer that is used as bitmap.
+The bucket array is a vector of hopscotch_bucket, `std::vector<hopscotch_bucket>`.
+Each `hopscotch_bucket` contains two members, a `std::aligned_storage` to store the key-value pair and an integer that is used as bitmap.

 This bitmap serves multiple purposes: